wearedevx/keystone/docs/README.md

    $ ks env config
    ```

-   > The `ks env config` command is an interactive prompt that allow you to change users role in any environment.
+   > The `ks env config` command is an interactive prompt that allows you to change users role in any environment.
 See [next section](#manage-different-environments).

 By default, a user is added to the project as a **reader**.
 To change the role, use `$ ks project config`.